-The time specified by SPP in a commit order at which a Resource with a commit status of “Market” or “Reliability” that was committed by SPP in the DA Market or any Reliability Unit Commitment process should be synchronized and at or above Minimum Economic Capacity Operating Limit.
+The time specified by SPP or a local Transmission Operator in a commit order at which a Resource should be synchronized and at or above Minimum Economic Capacity Operating Limit.

 De-Commit Time

-The time specified by SPP in a de-commit order at which a Resource with a Commitment Status of “Market” or “Reliability” that was committed by SPP in the DA Market or any Reliability Unit Commitment process should begin de-synchronization procedures.
+The time specified by SPP or a local Transmission Operator in a de-commit order at which a Resource should begin de-synchronization procedures.

 4.3.2.2 Day-Ahead RUC Execution